 Meet the Masters

-Meet the Masters, a complimentary outreach program created by the Knoxville Museum of Art, brings active artists/educators and museum resources into your classroom.
+Meet the Masters, a complimentary outreach program created by the Knoxville Museum of Art brings active artists/educators and museum resources into your classroom.
 Area elementary and middle school students have the opportunity to personally work with a professional artist through this unique service.
 Each in-class session lasts 90 minutes and combines art history with hands-on activities.
-The program or museum focuses on current and upcoming Meet the Masters Outreach exhibitions at the museum and serves as a great opportunity to heighten students’ appreciation and insight into art.
+The program focuses on current and upcoming exhibitions at the museum and serves as a great opportunity to heighten students’ appreciation and insight into art.
 This program may stand alone, or be tied to a learning expedition experience with the related exhibition.
 The Meet the Masters program is free of charge.